SCHUNK-SE-Co-KG/schunk_mechatronic_gripper/README.md

 - **No arguments:**
   Starts the driver with an empty configuration.
 The driver remains in the `unconfigured` state, allowing you to scan the network and add grippers individually using the provided services.

-- **Specify Ethernet/IP or Modbus address:**
+- **Specify IP or Modbus address:**
   Pass connection parameters via launch arguments to immediately connect to specific grippers on startup.

 - **Headless mode:**
-  Enable headless mode via a launch argument to load all previously saved grippers from the configuration file and automatically transition them to the `active` lifecycle state.
+  In headless mode the driver loads all previously saved grippers from the configuration file and automatically transitions them to the `active` lifecycle state.

 ## Contributing